StruBE-KAUST/ContaMiner/README.md

 One last dependancy is lockfile.
 For most of the operating systems, this command is part of the procmail package.
 We need lockfile instead of flock, lockf, fcntl or any POSIX solution, because the file locking is just broken under Linux, especially through NFS.
-I do not lie : [On the brokenness of File lockin](http://0pointer.de/blog/projects/locking.html)
+I am not lying : [On the brokenness of File lockin](http://0pointer.de/blog/projects/locking.html)

 ## How to install it ?